Choose Your Own Menu

 RICE: The technique used to make rice in Mexico is very traditional and unique; there is no other cuisine that uses this technique.
 You will need to make 5 previous steps: rinsing, soaking for 20 minutes in warm water, drain, deep fry in vegetable oil, and drain.
 You will be amazed how oil is almost completely recovered.
 And then continue cooking with several ingredients such as tomatoes, onion, garlic puree and chicken broth to give flavor and color to the rice.

-ARROZ ROJO: Rice fried in vegetable oil, cooked with onion, garlic and tomatoes puree.
+ARROZ ROJO: Rice fried in vegetable oil and cooked with onion, garlic, and tomato puree.
 Carrots and peas can be added.

 ARROZ BLANCO A LA MEXICANA: Rice, fried in vegetable oil and then cooked in chicken broth, onion, and garlic.